samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

     <span>
       Logged in as:
       <img [src]="getProfile().picture" width="40">
-      {% raw %}{{getProfile().name }}{% raw %}
+      {{getProfile().name }}
     </span>
     <button class="btn btn-secondary" (click)="logout()">Logout</button>
   </span>
 </nav>
+{% endraw %}
 {% endhighlight %}

-The HTML code is basically verifying if the user is logged through the `*ngIF` directive (if it is true, it will create the tag in which the directive is in), if the user is authenticated it will show the profile, otherwise it will show the login button.
+The elements above are basically verifying if the user is logged through the `*ngIF` directive.
+If the user is authenticated it will show the profile, otherwise it will show a login button.

-Now you should add this new component to the top of `app.component.html`:
+Now, to use this component you need to add this line to the top of `app.component.html`:

 {% highlight html %}
+{% raw %}
 <app-header></app-header>
-...
+{% endraw %}
 {% endhighlight %}

-And last but not least, you are going to add code to `app.component.ts` to handle authentication when auth0 page redirects back to your app's main (and single) page and checks if the user is authenticated.
+Then, last but not least, you are going to add code to `app.component.ts` to handle authentication when Auth0 redirects back to your app's main page.
+[This will process the redirect URL and fetch the tokens from it](https://auth0.com/docs/users/redirecting-users)):

 ```typescript
 import { Component } from '@angular/core';